By Jerry Tardif

 Because the area around is open, that tree or those trees are now the highest items.

-With one or only a few trees, lightening will hit them and then one or more "stringers" (sub-bolts off the main strike) will generously include you and your horse as the main bolt's energy goes to ground.
+With one or only a few trees, lightning will hit them and then one or more "stringers" (sub-bolts off the main strike) will generously include you and your horse as the main bolt's energy goes to ground.

-Even a stringer can fry you both to a crisp — don't chance it.
+Even a stringer can fry you both to a crisp — don't chance it;

 - Avoid hilltops or mountain tops – What more need be said?